Official Media PartnerLondon Prop Trading Expo 2026 · Oct 23–24, Old Billingsgate · 50% off visitor passes · 50% Off Passes

 What red flags mean you should walk away?

-You should walk away when a firm is vague about rules, changes terms without warning, hides its entity details, or sells a dream that the math does not support.
+Walk away when a firm is vague about rules, changes terms without warning, hides its entity details, or sells a dream that the math does not support.
 A flashy discount never cancels out operational risk.

 These are the clearest warning signs: